deccico/bellatrix/docs/commands_use_tut.rst

 * bucket - S3 bucket destination.
 Please remember to create it first.
 A bucket needs to be unique.
 * key_prefix - This prefix will be added to the source path we copy.
 It is blank by default.
 * {private,public-read,public-read-write,authenticated-read}
-	* With this option, you control who can access to your files in the S3 bucket.
-If you don't specify anything they will be private by default.
+	* With this option you control who can access to your files in the S3 bucket.
+If you don't specify anything the policy will be private by default.

 Setting launch permissions to an AMI